KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\routes.py:161`

 **Description**:
-The `get_lead_view` method is likely designed to retrieve and display detailed information about a specific sales lead, identified by `lead_id`, while ensuring that the user has the appropriate access rights to view this information.
+The `get_lead_view` method is likely used to retrieve the view or details of a specific lead identified by 'lead_id' in a CRM system.
+It is probably called by other methods or functions that need to display or process lead information, after checking access permissions.

 ---